Welcome to the Best Corvette Mods page. This is your place for

-Throttle body's I m still undecided about.
-If you get a good one I'm sure they can help.
-But without the help of a properly sized intake I think it would be a waste of money.
+Throttle body's we are still undecided about.
+If you get a good one we have proven they can help.
+But without the help of a properly sized intake and other supporting modification we think it would be a waste of money.
 You could also run into tuning issues if you want to stay stock on the tune.
-I would recommend a Nick Williams as I have heard that his are very good.

 If you have an older C5 (1997-2001, a great Corvette mod you could do is upgrade to an LS6 intake.
 All Vettes did not start coming with them until around 2002.
 An easy way to tell if you have one is with it off is to look at the underside of it.
 The underside floor is flat instead of having a curve to it.
 Its to hard to tell from the P/N's since they differ quite a bit.
 You could also see with the use of a mirror and a flashlight between the valley cover and the intake for this.
 Inspect the coolant vent system.
 The vent system for the heads is different on the LS6 intakes.
 The back left and right heads have plugs.
 Where the LS1 system has vent lines running all the way back in an "H" pattern from the front of the engine.
 So if you do get an LS6 intake you will need 2 plugs and a new front cross over line.

 The books below are essential for the enthusiast who wants to get the most performance out of Corvette engine designs but is only familiar with the older Chevy small-blocks.
 Most books have Full-color coverage includes everything you need to know about Corvette engines, including the difficult engine removal and installation, simple engine bolt-ons, electronic controls for the Generation III engine, and detailed engine builds at four different power levels.